InstantWebP2P/node-android/README.md

 node-android
 ===============

-Node.js rewrite for Android
+Node.js rewrite for Android with the compatible API.

-third-party: libuv-java by Oracle
+third-party: libuvpp, libuv-java JNI code by Oracle.

 Usage: